 • REPAYE: This plan calculates payments at 10% of discretionary income for most borrowers and offers forgiveness after 20 or 25 years of qualifying expenses.

-• IBR: IBR sets your monthly payment at either 10% or 15% of discretionary income, depending on when you borrowed.
+• IBR: IBR sets your monthly payment at 10% or 15% of discretionary income, depending on when you borrowed.
 Forgiveness is available after 20 or 25 years of qualifying expenses.

 • ICR: ICR calculates your monthly payment as the lesser of a fixed amount over 12 years or a percentage (20%) of discretionary income.
 Forgiveness is available after 25 years of qualifying payments.